 Our immigration team can conduct an audit of your documents and HR systems to make sure you are compliant.

-UK employers have a responsibility to prevent illegal working, by conducting right to work checks before employing someone.
-It is very important that employers get this right, otherwise they will not have a defence to show they have done what it can to prevent illegal working.
-The penalties for employing someone illegally include hefty fines and in some cases, criminal sanctions.
+UK employers have a responsibility to prevent illegal working, by conducting right to work checks before employing someone (and during employment where appropriate).
+It is very important that employers get this right, otherwise they will not have a defence against a civil penalty for illegal working (which can be up to £20,000 per illegal worker).
+There are potential criminal liabilities as well if an employer knowingly employs an illegal worker (or should have known it was).

-Businesses can find it overwhelming carrying out right to work checks, particularly given the different types of visa and evidence that can be provided to show a right to work.
+Businesses can find it overwhelming carrying out right to work checks, particularly given the different types of right to work checks that must be carried out depending on the circumstances.
 We can help by:

 “Capital Law Limited excels at handling business immigration matters for standalone clients, as well as on behalf of the firm's broader corporate client base.
 The team has a particular specialism advising employers on becoming and retaining sponsor status, as well as on tiers 1 and 2 of the points-based system''.